This is Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 Because it was Democrats attacking a Democrat.

-The other Democrat opponents, and a drive-by media guy, Russert, you know, swift boats are when Republicans lie about about uh about Democrats.
+Other Democrat opponents and a drive-by media guy, Russert, you know, swift votes are when Republicans lie about Democrats.

-So the left wing drive-by media on hardball, uh, they had a they had a reaction to Swiftboat comment.
+So the left-wing drive-by media on hardball, they had a reaction to Swiftboat comment.

-We've got Mike Barnacle here and Lois Romano about the Washington uh from the Washington Post about Clinton's Swiftboat comment.
+We've got Mike Barnacle here and Lois Romano about the Washington Post about Clinton's Swiftboat comment.

 You know what?

-When she said I'm your girl at that labor uh debate out in Chicago, and she said I'm your girl, I thought that was the best line.
+When she said, I'm your girl at that labor debate out in Chicago, when she said, I'm your girl, I thought that was the best line.

 That was the hot chick.

-But when she gets her husband to come in like this big teddy bear saying, Leave my wife alone, everybody goes, wait a minute, she's running for leader of the world, and you gotta come in and defend her?
+But when she gets her husband to come in like this big teddy bear saying, leave my wife alone, everybody goes, wait a minute, she's running for leader of the world, and you've got to come in and defend her?

 He's the first defender.